WELCOME and PRESENTATION

 Structure and main topics

 The Master is structured in five modules and divided into four semesters.
 A common introductory week and a common basis of fundamental knowledge will be given during the first semester.
 A progressive specialization is then acquired through one of three different paths offered: 1) Experiments in large accelerators, 2) Theoretical nuclear physics, and 3) Applications and small accelerators.
 All students will spend at least one semester in each participant country, and will benefit of a fully adapted curriculum according to their specialization path.
-Visits to nuclear physics facilities, distinguished visiting scholars, a 2-months internship, a common summer course (in collaboration with the TALENT USA-EU initiative), and the Master Thesis, complete the study programme.
+Visits to nuclear physics facilities, distinguished visiting scholars, a 2-months internship, and the Master Thesis, complete the study programme.

 NucPhys offers an excellent educational level in all branches of Nuclear Physics, including theoretical , experimental and applications.
 The main topics covered by the Master programme are: